 16:15-16:45 Tea break

 16:45-17:45 Session 2

 Where: Slow Care Parlour, Yoshimoto Bldg.
 3rd fl, Nakazaki-cho, Kita-ku, Osaka

 Cost: (Adults) ¥2,900 (Concessions) ¥2,000 (includes refreshments)

-How to transform your life: Awakening the heart
+How to transform your life: What to do when things go wrong

 Divided into two one-hour sessions, the workshop will be based on teachings from the renowned Buddhist Master, Venerable Geshe Kelsang Gyatso Rinpoche, founder of the New Kadampa Tradition.
-It will be led by Matt Lucas, a native English-speaker based in the Kansai region, who has been practising Buddhist meditation for over fifteen years.
+It will be led by Matt Lucas, a native English-speaker and long-term resident of the Kansai region, who has been practising Buddhist meditation for over fifteen years.

-The meditations will draw from the book “How to Transform Your Life,” which is available for free download here: https://howtotyl.com/
+The meditations will draw from the book “How to Transform Your Life,” which is available for free download at the following link: https://howtotyl.com

 Everyone is warmly welcomed, including non-native speakers and people of all spiritual inclinations, as well as those with no spiritual background and complete beginners.